-Breaking down the 8 exercise stations in HYROX: your complete guide
+Breaking down the 8 exercise stations in HYROX: Your complete guide

 Farmers carry

 The farmers carry is the 6th station in HYROX.
-Participants carry two heavy kettlebells, one in each hand, while walking/running as fast as possible to cover a distance of 200 metres.
+Participants carry two heavy kettlebells, one in each hand, while walking/running as fast as possible to cover a distance of 200 meters.

 You are allowed to place the kettlebells down on the floor as often as needed, but obviously, if you can complete the whole thing unbroken, it will likely mean you save time.
 It’s a station that tests grip strength, shoulder stability, and core endurance and is generally one of the quickest stations in the race.